Knowing ourselves - Inspiring social change - Leading the way - with NVC

 Wes Taylor has been working full time in the discipline of Nonviolent Communication (NVC) since 1998.
 Currently he is an Organizational Development Consultant with the Vancouver Island Health Authority and specializes in relational transformation and cultural evolution.
 He loves helping leaders and teams realize progressive ideas and aspirations.
 He is devoted to seeing the beauty in everyone and uses this practice in coaching individuals and teams in their own development or finding a path toward connection with others, particularly those they hold as obstacles or adversaries.

 Wes was a founding partner with the NVC Training Institute, a partnership of senior trainers who provided advanced NVC training in N. America and Eurpoe from 2000 until 2012.
 His background includes a wide variety of training and management consulting services including serving as the founding Executive Director of the Flagstaff Center for Compassionate Communication.
 His passion for needs-based leadership and organizational functioning began during his initial 15 year career in psychotherapy where systems theory and developmental process were fundamental to his work.

-In additional to program costs, you will incur costs for you travel, accommodation, and food during the three retreats.
+In additional to program costs, you will incur costs for your travel, accommodation, and food during the two retreats and one camp.